dlkakbs/biomed-research-engine/README.md

 The system:

 1. creates and funds a job in USDC
 2. dispatches specialist agents
 3. executes paid research steps
-4. generates and scores hypotheses
+4. gathers and scores candidate evidence
-5. runs adversarial review
+5. challenges reportable candidates when a scored shortlist is available
-6. produces a research brief
+6. assembles the final research brief and review outcome
-7. delivers or rejects the result
+7. delivers a shortlist, surfaces exploratory signals, or rejects the run

 ### Output behavior